 The hypothalamus is also the part of the brain that informs the ovaries to release an egg, by sending out a hormone called gonadotropin-releasing hormone.
 However, as the cortisol has affected the hypothalamus, this signal is disturbed, meaning that ovulation is either delayed or stopped.3 This results in a later period, or no period at all (secondary amenorrhea).
 When we are stressed or anxious, we may see the same thing happen, so it is likely that depression affects menstruation via this indirect method.

 Depression can also affect appetite, meaning that those who are depressed may eat excessively, or not eat at all, leading to rapid weight loss or weight gain.
 This fluctuation in weight can lead to amenorrhea as the ability of fat cells to produce extra oestrogen is affected.
 When there is excessive oestrogen, or a lack of oestrogen, this affects the ovaries, causing irregular or missed periods.

 Can antidepressants affect your menstrual cycle?

 Antidepressants that are used to treat depression may also affect the menstrual cycle, leading to amenorrhea.
-All antidepressants that belong to a group known as selective serotonin reuptake inhibitors (SSRIs), such as paroxetine, sertraline, and citalopram, can cause high levels of a hormone called prolactin to be released.
+Antidepressants that belong to a group known as selective serotonin reuptake inhibitors (SSRIs), such as sertraline and escitalopram, can cause high levels of a hormone called prolactin to be released.4

 Prolactin works by affecting the nerves that are involved in the hormone release from the brain.
 High prolactin levels inhibit the release of follicular stimulating hormone (FSH) from the ovaries which stops the ovaries from releasing eggs, and menstruation does not occur.